calebralphs/Connect4-AI/README.md

-Connect 4 Minimax/Alpha Beta Pruning Implementation
+## Connect 4 Minimax/Alpha Beta Pruning Implementation
-David Larson & Caleb Ralphs
+## David Larson & Caleb Ralphs

-How to run:
+### How to run:

 Our program uses a few extra classes in addition to those provided by Prof. Heffernan.
 Firstly, the class that we created which extends Player is called "Caleb" in the Players package.
 This class houses our getMove() function and the implementation of minimax, alpha beta pruning, and our heuristic function.
 This is what SimplePlayer should be interchanged with in the RefereeBoard class.
 Next, we have a class called BoardCJR in the utilities package which extends StateTree.
 This is the class that we used to implement minimax.
 We found a need to instantiate objects of type StateTree, so we created the BoardCJR class which allowed us to do so.
 Our program will need access to both of these classes in order to function properly.

-Heuristic
+### Heuristic:

 In our program we created a heuristic which evaluated the state of the board in an accelerated manner.
 We decided that checking each piece in the entire board would be a waste of time.
 To avoid this, we decided to only check each piece that was exposed to an empty space.
 For each of these pieces, we looked at the adjacent pieces vertically,